tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-16-dufr.md

 players: [Kenzo, Wellby, Delwath, Seeker, Riswynn]
 title: Session 16 (DuFr)
 ---
+## Timeline

+- Apr 15, 1748 DR, night: Continue exploring [Stormcaller Tower](<../../../gazetteer/greater-dunmar/dunmari-basin/stormcaller-tower.md>).
+Fight a water guardian, dislodge a strange iron orrery, and find treasure and information.
+Flee as Hralgar's mind slips back into madness and the storm intensifies.
+Stagger through the storm through the night.
+- Apr 16, 1748 DR, early morning: Stumble out of the permanent storm around [Stormcaller Tower](<../../../gazetteer/greater-dunmar/dunmari-basin/stormcaller-tower.md>).
+Vola and Riswynn depart for Chardon and Tharn Todor, respectively.
+## Narrative

 Standing in a shattered room at the top of an [ancient tower](<../../../gazetteer/greater-dunmar/dunmari-basin/stormcaller-tower.md>), we begin with our heroes confronting a massive [storm giant](<../../../species/children-of-the-divine/giants.md>), laying chained and manacled to the ground in front of them.
 Clothed in tattered robes, with long, shaggy hair and weathered features, the most notable fact about this storm giant, [Hralgar](<../../../people/giants/hralgar.md>), is that he is missing his [eyes](<../treasure/treasure-from-stormcaller-tower/hralgar-s-eyes.md>).